philou/philou.github.com/source/_posts/2016-12-29-how-i-got-my-feet-wet-with-machine-learning-with-the-first-20-hours.markdown

 One last word about doing this in group.
 My own experiment did not work very well.
 Most people were not comfortable with the first 'explore' phase.
 I guess one could make it work better by starting 6 or 8 hours before the rest of the group, enough to grasp the basic concepts and come up with a few end goals.
 Having concrete targets from day 1 should help people to stick through and to collaborate.
 The 'guide' could also help the others through the first phase.

-Stay tuned, I'll present my gem in a following post.
+Stay tuned, I'll present my gem in [a following post](/verify-the-big-o-complexity-of-ruby-code-in-rspec/)